brucou/movie-search-app/article/article.md

 In both introduced cases, we have a failure in our specifications, i.e. a **design bug**.
 Our state machine faithfully implements our BDD specifications, but our BDD specifications are not equivalent to our informal specifications : we forgot to consider some cases.

-Writing state machines helps identify early design bugs, by explicitly identifying the control flow implied by the user interface behaviour.
+ Design bugs, or specification errors, are particularly tough.
+No amount of type checking, automated testing, and code reviews can reliably crack that nut open. **To detect errors in specification, we need to test the specification itself**.
+State machines provide a visual model which you can easily test-run in your head.

 As we have seen, some modelization are better than others when it comes to conveying the interface's behaviour.
 Writing easily  understandable machines is a skill, which, like any other, gets better with time.
-What is interesting is that if we start directly with coding, we tend to reach implicit machines which are not very readable (the first case), while when we take the time to think about control flow and transitions in our interface, we tend to have a much clearer design which can guide technical choices and conversations with stakeholders.
+What is interesting is that if we start directly with coding, we tend to reach implicit machines which are not very readable (the first case), while when we take the time to think about control flow and transitions in our interface (the second case, we tend to have a much clearer design which can guide technical choices and conversations with stakeholders.

 ### Identify and reduce implementation bugs
 A state machine modelization may lead to reduced bugs at implementation time for two reasons :